michalis0/ML_dataiku/Day 2/DAY2.md

 1. First project named: regression
 - a.
 Click on "NEW PROJECT" - "Blank project" and name it "regression"
 - b.
-Import the dataset from this link:  (this is the cleaned version of the dataset we used yesterday)
+Import the dataset from this link: https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Regression/dataset_1_cleaned.csv  (this is the cleaned version of the dataset we used yesterday)
+- c.
+Once the dataset is imported go back to the "flow" screen

 ----
 ### **Step 1: Regression:**